Neural Enhanced Belief Propagation for Data Association in Multiobject Tracking: Introduction

 Multi-object tracking \acused{mot}(\ac{mot}) \cite{BarWilTia:B11} is a key aspect in a variety of applications including autonomous navigation and applied ocean sciences.
 In particular, in autonomous navigation systems accurate MOT enables tasks such as motion forecasting \cite{LeeChoVerChoTorCha:17} and path planning \cite{ZenLuoSuoSadYanCasUrt:19}.
 The main challenge in \ac{mot} is data association uncertainty, i.e., the unknown association between measurements and objects.
 MOT is further complicated by the fact that the number of objects is unknown.

-Most \ac{mot} methods adopt a detect-then-track approach where an object detector \cite{ZhuTuz:18, LanVorCaeZhoYanBei:19, ZhuJiaZhoLiYu:19, YinZhoKra:21, RenHeGirSun:15, ShiWanLi:19, SimBulPorLop:19} is applied to the raw sensor data.
+Most \ac{mot} methods adopt a detect-then-track approach where an object detector \cite{ZhuTuz:18, LanVorCaeZhoYanBei:19, ZhuJiaZhoLiYu:19, YinZhoKra:21, RenHeGirSun:15, ShiWanLi:19, SimBulPorLop:19,BarLiuWinCon:J22,MeyGem:J21,BraGagSolMenFerLepNicWilBraWin:J22} is applied to the raw sensor data.
 The resulting object detections are then used as measurements for \ac{mot}.
 Many existing \ac{mot} methods follow a global nearest neighbor \cite{BarWilTia:B11} approach where a Hungarian \cite{Kuh:55} or a greedy matching algorithm is used to perform ``hard'' data association.
 These types of methods rely on heuristics for track initialization and termination.
-To improve the reliability of hard associations, often discriminative features are also extracted \cite{WenWanHelKit:20, YinZhoKra:21, WenWanManKit:20, ChiLiAmbBoh:21, ZaeDaiLinDanVan:22, RanMahGebMhaRamTri:21, WanZheLiuLiWan:20, ZhaWanWanZenLiu:21,LiaYanZenCheHuCasUrt:20}.
+To improve the reliability of hard data association, often discriminative features are extracted and incorporated by the matching algorithm \cite{WenWanHelKit:20, YinZhoKra:21, WenWanManKit:20, ChiLiAmbBoh:21, ZaeDaiLinDanVan:22, RanMahGebMhaRamTri:21, WanZheLiuLiWan:20, ZhaWanWanZenLiu:21,LiaYanZenCheHuCasUrt:20}.
 Another line of work formulates and solves MOT in the Bayesian estimation framework \cite{BarWilTia:B11,Wil:J15,MeyBraWilHla:J17, MeyKroWilLauHlaBraWin:J18, GarWilGraSve:J18, SchBenRosKriGra:18,PanMorRad:21,ZhaMey:C21}.
 This type of methods rely on statistical models for object birth, object motion, and sensor measurements \cite{BarWilTia:B11,Wil:J15,MeyBraWilHla:J17, MeyKroWilLauHlaBraWin:J18, GarWilGraSve:J18, SchBenRosKriGra:18,PanMorRad:21,ZhaMey:C21}.
 The statistical model makes it possible to perform a more robust probabilistic ``soft'' data association.
 In addition, heuristics for track initialization and termination can be avoided by modeling the existence of objects by binary random variables.